Lamden/docs/docs/dapps.md

 - The Lamden Wallet assocaites all interaction with the dApp via the dApp's host.
     - All images used for customization are prefixed with the dApp's hostname when displayed in the wallet.
 - A brand new keypair is created for your dApp in the Lamden Wallet and you are permitted to only transaction against that.
-- A dApp can only approve 1 contract per network type (mockchain, testnet, mainnet)
+- A dApp can only approve 1 contract per network type, testnet, mainnet)
     - The contract to be approved must exist on the network it's being approved on
 - All transacations are locked to the approved contract for that network
     - this includes state variable lookups when creating charms